gustavostuff/rucopie/README.md

   * WQHD (2560x1440, Raspberry Pi 4 only)
   * 4K (3840x2160, Raspberry Pi 4 only)

-If you have a screen with a resolution of (for instance) 1366x768, you won't get a pixel-perfect UI right away, but tweaks for this are also planned in the form of "custom resolutions".
-So here's some screenshots for the current state of the UI, lots of things are still missing:
+If you have a screen with a resolution of (for instance) 1366x768, all games will still look pixel-perfect, but you won't get a pixel-perfect UI right away.
+Workarounds for this are also planned in the form of "custom resolutions".
+Here's some screenshots for the current state of the UI, lots of things are still missing:

 ![](https://i.postimg.cc/15Sm8X76/screenshot-1617225121.png)
 ![](https://i.postimg.cc/dVtJ9XYV/screenshot-1617225131.png)